 - Supports all dietary restrictions: Chia seeds are perfect for people with a gluten allergy, offering a first-class alternative to protein-rich grains.
 In addition, they are nut-free, raw, vegan, low-carb, and paleo-friendly.

-- Long chia seed storage life: While chia and flax seeds are similar in many ways, this is not true for their shelf life.
-Other than the cheaper flax seeds, you can store chia seeds easily for four to five years without risk of them losing their nutrient content.
+- Long storage life: While flaxseeds are similar in many ways, this is not true for their shelf life.
+Other than the cheaper flaxseeds, you can store dry chia seeds easily for four to five years without risk of them losing their nutrient content.
 Show me another superfood with such a long shelf life.

 Health benefits of chia seeds

-Chia’s special strength is its ability to bind and divert acids and toxins.
+This miracle seed’s special strength is its ability to bind and divert acids and toxins.
 That way they can guard against and prevent actual and potential diseases.
-On top of that, their large nutrient density promotes the growth of healthy tissue.
-They have proven themselves to be particularly useful for the following pains and troubles:
+On top of that, their huge nutrient density promotes the growth of healthy tissue.
+They support your heart health and studies suggest that they are particularly useful to prevent or even reverse following pains and troubles (1) (2):

 • Thyroid problems